isabella232/rdflib.github.io/index.md

 # RDFlib
 RDFLib is a pure Python package for working with [RDF](http://www.w3.org/RDF/).
 RDFLib contains most things you need to work with RDF, including:

-* parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, Trig and JSON-LD
+* parsers and serializers
+    * for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, Trig and JSON-LD & HexTuples
 * a Graph interface which can be backed by any one of a number of Store implementations
+* many store implementations
-* store implementations for in-memory, persistent on disk (Berkeley DB) and remote SPARQL endpoints
+    * in-memory, persistent on disk (Berkeley DB) and remote SPARQL endpoints
-* a SPARQL 1.1 implementation - supporting SPARQL 1.1 Queries and Update statements
+* a SPARQL 1.1 implementation
+    * supporting SPARQL 1.1 Queries and Update statements
 * SPARQL function extension mechanisms

+Many 3rd party packages support additional stores, parsers etc.

 ## RDFlib Family of packages
 The RDFlib community maintains many RDF-related Python code repositories with different purposes.
 Most of the currently